swhalley/homepage-blog/content/post/what-are-my-tests-telling-me.md

 ---
-title: "What Are My Tests Telling Me"
+title: "What Are My Tests Telling Me?"
-date: 2017-12-28T01:14:36-03:00
+date: 2018-02-01T01:14:36-03:00
 draft: true
+description: "Unit Tests aren't just about Red, Green, Refactor"
 ---

-A lot of developers thing that tests are about red or green
+A lot of developers think that tests are about red/green

 * Tests are documentation
 * Tests tell about quality of code